 If you missed late registration or need to change your test date or test center, you can request standby at a testing center up to eight days before a test.
-You must pay an additional standby fee, provide approved photo identification, and bring your standby receipt to the testing center on test day.
+You must pay an additional standby fee ($53.00), provide approved photo identification, and bring your standby receipt to the testing center on test day.
 You are not guaranteed a seat for the test.
 You will be admitted on a first-come, first-served basis after the check-in period for registered students ends.
 For more information, visit the ACT’s Standby Testing page.

 How do I request extra time or accommodations for the ACT if I have a disability?

 If you have a disability and require a 50% time extension or other testing accommodation (such as a wheelchair accessible room, a booklet with large font, access to food or drink due to a medical condition, assistance marking answers, a seat close to the front of the room, or a sign language interpreter), view the ACT’s Policy for Accommodations Documentation booklet to understand the additional procedures required for registration.
 You will need to submit documentation addressing both your diagnosis and your limitations.
 Further resources can be found on this page.

 How do I register for a non-Saturday ACT date?

 If your religious beliefs prevent you from testing on Saturdays, you will find non-Saturday test dates after you create your ACT Student account and search for testing centers near you.
 To ensure that non-Saturday dates are visible, you will need to select “Show non-Saturday test centers” in your search criteria.
 Click the link provided for the non-Saturday date to learn about the registration procedure.
-If there are no non-Saturday testing centers within 75 minutes of your home, please see the question below.
+If there are no non-Saturday testing centers within 75 miles of your home, please see the question below.